sm64js/sm64js/README.md

 as a Git submodule.

-Serving via Webpack-Dev-Server is not yet supported, so you will have to do a development build via `npm run build:dev`.
+Serving via Webpack-Dev-Server is not yet supported, so you will have to do a development build via `npm run build:dev` every time you do code changes to the client.

 ## Related Projects